Girilambone, New South Wales: Settler history

 In 1895, the Girilambone Copper Mine—a victim of low copper prices—was sold, as one lot, at auction, by its creditor, the Australian Joint Stock Bank.
 In 1896, the Girilambone Copper Mining Co. was formed and the main period of copper production began; it lasted until 1901.
 During this period, the price of copper had increased.
 On 11 January 1901, buildings at the mine and in the village were extensively damaged—some totally destroyed—by violent winds, described as a 'hurricane.'

 From April 1901 onward, the copper price declined, reaching a level, by the end of 1901, at which mining became uneconomic.
 In 1902, the Girilambone Copper Mining Co.was wound up by its liquidator and its assets transferred into a new company Girilambone Mining Co.
 (No Liability).
-Mining restarted and continued until around 1910 There were other mines between Girilambone and Hermidale, some relatively close to Girilambone.
+Mining restarted and continued until around 1910.
+There were other mines between Girilambone and Hermidale, some relatively close to Girilambone.

 On Sunday 16 July 1898, Reverend Father Daly of the Society of Jesus opened and blessed a Catholic church on the eastern corner of Sirius and Myall Streets (31.2459°S 146.9049°E).
 It is now closed but still extant.

 On Friday 17 January 1913 a Union Church (intended for the use of all denominations) was opened by Mrs Elletson with around 300 people in attendance.

-In 1915, Girilambone's population was estimated at around 400, but, by 1931, was 317.
+In 1915, Girilambone's population was estimated at 400, but, by 1931, was 317.
 At the 1933 census, the village's population was 156 with 136 others in the surrounding area.

 St Paul's Anglican Church in Myall Street (31.2468°S 146.9057°E) held its first service on 30 August 1925.
 The church building was a former shop relocated from Cobar, erected by Mr Howarth of Nyngan.
 It is now closed but still extant in private ownership.

 The police station closed in 1975, and the railway station in 1986.